dailystory/docs/articles/changelog/2020/september.md

 # DailyStory Product Updates for September 2020
+## September 25, 2020
+* Add conditions for can receive email or sms
+* Mobile phone validation should fail if the number is less than 10 digits

 ## September 24, 2020
 * Enable setting borders in email designer sections
 * Add additional email templates